Please refer to the University’s Glossary of Terms for policies and procedures.

 - completed HDR students

-3.3 The Executive Deans are responsible for ensuring that strong nominees for this award are identified and appropriate nominations made within the timeframe.
+3.3 The Heads of School in conjunction with the Deputy Vice-Chancellor (Academic) are responsible for ensuring that strong nominees for this award are identified and appropriate nominations made within the timeframe.

 4.1 Once all nominations have been received an initial check will be made to ensure all eligibility criteria have been met.
 If any nominations do not meet the academic criteria, but exceptional circumstances have been indicated, they will be brought to the attention of the Deputy Vice-Chancellor (Academic) for confirmation of their inclusion in the selection process.